How delivery areas work

 - With only a few employees in the Austin office, they don’t have a high enough volume of packages to need Deliveries in this office.

 You’ll manage settings for each delivery area from your Deliveries > Settings > Delivery areas page.

 Delivery area name

 Each delivery area needs a name.
-It’s best to name your delivery areas something short and descriptive to help employees know where to come pick up their deliveries.
+It’s best to name your delivery areas something short and descriptive to help employees know where to come to pick up their deliveries.
 Giving a delivery area a good, clear name is especially important if you’re using multiple delivery areas.

 You can customize the text of your delivery notifications for each delivery area.
-You can add in custom variables to automatically populate the recipient’s name, delivery area name, carrier name (like UPS or FedEx) and date received.
+You can add in custom variables to automatically populate the recipient’s name, delivery area name, carrier name (like UPS or FedEx), and date received.

-Again, this is especially handy if you have multiple delivery areas, since you can add in the delivery area name and specific instructions for that area.
+Again, this is especially handy if you have multiple delivery areas since you can add in the delivery area name and specific instructions for that area.
 This way, each recipient will know the location of their package and how to retrieve it.